thisisevilevil/evilevil365/_posts/2025-06-21-TheForgotten-Intune-Feature.md

 What if I told you there’s a feature in Intune that lets you automatically update apps installed by users as *Available* via the Company Portal?
 Some of you might say this feature doesn’t exist, while others might say you don’t care.
 In my experience, I’ve seen almost no companies using this feature — well, except for one: [Robopack](https://robopack.com/), who is currently transforming automatic app management as we speak.

-But why is it that so many companies haven’t heard of this feature, or simply don’t care?
+But why is it that so many companies haven’t heard of this feature, or more importantly: Why don't they care?

 Over the past two years, we've received — in my opinion — two major improvements to Intune app management: